 The labyrinth is a form of ‘maze therapy’ offering us the opportunity to experience ourselves as vessels through which power flows, rather than seeing power as something external to self.
 It is a paradigm within which we can access real power.
 The power of our essential nature.
 Not power over, which is the obsession of the maze, but power with.
 A mutually expansive sharing of the destiny of our world.

 So how do we know if we’re living in a labyrinth or a maze?
 It’s all a matter of perspective.
 When we feel lost and confused, we’ve probably turned our path into a maze.
-The signs are anxiety, comparison and a need to control things.
+The signs of this are anxiety, comparison and a need to control things.
 The myth of the maze is that it is real, that there’s no alternative.
 When we surrender to fear we build walls and create dead ends.
-We can only be free when we accept our experience and see how it might be transformed into something useful; when we realize that what’s in the way, is the way.
-We are the alchemists of our own lives and the lead with which that alchemist is working and we are the gold it becomes.
+We can only be free when we accept our experience and see how it might be transformed into something useful; when we realise that what’s in the way, is the way.
+We are the alchemists of our own lives, and the lead with which that alchemist is working and we are the gold it becomes.

 The coronavirus has highlighted many problems at the heart of our social and economic systems.
 It could be seen as the minotaur of our times, the hidden beast that must be confronted in the maze of modern life.
 The minotaur represents the shadow of our nature, the unconscious material we choose to ignore about ourselves.
 In the myth, Theseus slayed the Minotaur and managed to escape the maze, but he couldn’t do it alone; he needed the spool of thread given to him by Ariadne, to find his way back out.
 The hero aspect of our nature ventures into the dark of the subconscious mind to slay the monster of fear or shame but it needs to be guided back to the light by the intuitive heroine within.
 The great task of individuation involves slaying all the monsters we keep locked in the heart of our interior labyrinth.
 Not just once, but over and over again.

 Our cultural minotaurs are the aspects of modern life that are draped in shame.
 The choices made to serve the few at the expense of the many.
 The malignant delusion of endless growth on a planet with finite resources.
 The rape of the earth, the pollution of the seas, the enslavement of millions.
 These are truly monstrous realities which, when fully acknowledged can be overwhelming.
 The answer is to do what we can from where we are, one step at a time.
 To clean up our small patch of ground and support those who extend their reach beyond.
 The gift of these minotaurs is to wake us up to the interconnection of all things.
-To show us our power to destroy and create.
+To show us our power to destroy and to create.
 We have the power to change our minds and change the game; to honour and revere the immense blessing of the earth instead of claiming dominion over it.
 The labyrinth invites us to tune ourselves to what is possible.
 To reach down into the earth and up into the stratosphere, bridging spirit and matter within the vessel of our being.
 As a living metaphor, it helps us remember that we are held and blessed by all that is.
 Even this.

 Emily Simpson, June 2020.